| History of

 until the III century A.D. ("pax romana").
 It was during these centuries that

+the Roman empire reached its splendor.
 With the III century A.D.
 Rome gradually lost its

 central role as a kingdom of vastness and universality, until Diocletian separated the